comicrelief/component-library/src/components/Organisms/Footer/Footer.md

       overrideallowList
     />

-    <p>Adding a additionalLegalLine to the top of the footer, add FR logo</p>
+    <p>Adding an additionalLegalLine to the top of the footer, add FR logo</p>
     <Footer
       additionalLegalLine="CHICKEN RUN: DAWN OF THE NUGGET ™/ © Aardman.
 Netflix ™/© Netflix.
 Used with permission/Wallace & Gromit Ltd. All rights reserved/ Shaun the Sheep © & TM /Morph ©/TM Aardman Animations Ltd. All rights reserved." navItems={data}